nano80126/elecrawler/README.md

 * [x] Disable onRect when pushing 'esc' in media.vue
 * [ ] Add worker plugin preparing something to do
 * [ ] Check if video is exist in web worker
+* [ ] Replace on new-window event use setWindowHandler

 ### Known bug